 Physical and Occupational Therapy

 The role of physical therapy in RA depends on a patient’s disease severity and level of disability.
-For example, patients who function well and have minimal disability might consult a physical therapist (PT) to develop a tailored exercise program designed to support general health.h.1 For patients with greater disability, the PT can offer non-drug interventions and exercise techniques designed to improve RA symptoms and daily functioning.1
+For example, patients who function well and have minimal disability might consult a physical therapist (PT) to develop a tailored exercise program designed to support general health.
+For patients with greater disability, the PT can offer non-drug interventions and exercise techniques designed to improve RA symptoms and daily functioning.2

-Regardless of the level of disability, goals of physical therapy in RA remain the same: to help you maintain physical function, stay active, improve quality of life, and remain safe and independent.
-To fit your needs, the PT will: 1:
+Regardless of the level of disability, goals of physical therapy in RA remain the same: to help you maintain or improve physical function, prevent disability, and reduce pain.
+To fit your needs, the PT will: 2

 - Develop an individualized exercise program to address symptoms and maximize health and functioning

 - Introduce aids and adaptive equipment to improve physical functioning

 - Use specific tools (eg. application of heat and cold, ultrasound) to provide symptom relief

 What can I expect in working with a PT?

 During your first appointment, the PT will ask about your medical history, conduct a complete assessment of your physical functioning and limitations, and ask you the reason(s) for your visit.
 You may want to develop an exercise program or address specific RA symptoms, including the function of certain joints.